harshw2284/Git-Journey/Day-02.md

    It allows you to work on new features, fixes, or experiments without affecting the main codebase.
    By default, Git has a main branch (usually main or master) You can create new branches to work independently

+2. What is HEAD in Git?
+What happens to your files when you switch branches?

+   In Git, HEAD is a pointer to the current commit you are working on.

+   It usually points to the latest commit of the current branch.

+   When you switch branches using git checkout or git switch, Git updates your working directory to match that branch.

+3. What is the difference between origin and upstream?

+   origin is the default remote name for the repository you cloned from.

+   It usually points to your own copy of the repo (especially on GitHub)

+   You push and pull changes from here

+   upstream refers to the original/main repository you forked from.

+   Used to keep your repo updated with the original project